Best Vegan Protein Powders

 There are 13 whole food ingredients in this blend and they include organic pea protein, organic pumpkin seed protein, and organic hemp seed protein.
 In addition, each serving provides four grams of sugar, three grams of fiber, 18 grams of protein, and 150 calories.

 Because there are no artificial sweeteners or stevia (which is very sweet in its own right), some users report a reduction of their headaches and nauseated feeling from other protein powders.
+Reviewers agree that this shake is filling and something they actually look forward to drinking.

 If you suffer from celiac disease (which means you can’t digest gluten), are lactose intolerant or are allergic to soy, you are covered with this powder as it is free from any ingredients associated with these.